-Robert is a Senior Lecturer on the Theatre Arts Performance programme at Middlesex University and maintains a performance practice that draws on a training in acting, and a background in dance, particularly improvisatory practice.
+Robert is a Senior Lecturer in Theatre and co-chair of the LGBT+ network.
+They maintain a performance practice that draws on a training in acting, and a background in dance, particularly improvisatory practice.
 Robert's teaching practice centres around actor-training, especially movement for actors but considers the voice also as a movement practice.
 Robert performs regularly in dance contexts using improvisation as a tool for making, often including voice and poetic text as part of the immediately choreographed material.
 Robert is a member of the five-strong performance collective anthologyofamess and performs regularly in London.
 Robert is a certified practitioner of the Feldenkrais Method, which heavily informs a pedagogical practice that largely focuses on movement/training for performers.

 Pronouns: he/they